Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

 \subsection{Empirical Evaluation of \ouralg}

 Regarding \textbf{[Q2]}, we design a two-fold evaluation to assess efficacy and robustness.
-The evaluation is conducted on the \texttt{Easy} instance, which provides higher distinguishability, allowing us to observe convergence and regret differences within a practical number of steps.
-First, we compare the strong regret of \ouralg against state-of-the-art baseline algorithms to validate its efficacy.
+The evaluation is conducted on the \texttt{Transitive-Easy} instance, which provides higher distinguishability, allowing us to observe convergence and regret differences within a practical number of steps.
+First, we compare the strong and weak regret of \ouralg against state-of-the-art baseline algorithms to validate its efficacy.
 Second, we investigate the robustness of \ouralg with noisy and adversarial prompts.